-Every type of SAE must be reported to the HOVON Data Center within 24 hours by the treating physician/researcher.
+Every type of SAE must be reported to HOVON within 24 hours by the treating physician/researcher.
 For all new and open studies this is done via an SAE form.
 All trials use a trial-specific SAE form (please find these at the download section of the Trial itself).
 Please follow the instructions in the header of the SAE form to determine how the SAE should be send in.
-If you have any questions about SAE (reports), you can always contact the HOVON Data Center:
+If you have any questions about SAE (reports), you can always contact HOVON:

 Telephone +31(0)10 704 1560

 More information on reporting SAEs and tools can be found at the Safety section.

 Participating in a HOVON trial will yield the possibility to participate in the front lines of hematological research.
 But participation also requires resources from you, like the performance of trial related activities, receiving monitors and setting up trial treatment protocols.
 HOVON attempts as far as possible to compensate your site for these efforts.
 What is or is not reimbursed will vary from trial to trial and is determined by treatment guidelines.

 HOVON sends the sites a quarterly declaration proposal based on the activation of the site and inclusion.